-A submarine table-mountain, found especially in the Pacific.
+A guyot is submarine table-mountain, found especially in the Pacific.
 It is thought that guyots originate as volcanic islands associated with mid-ocean ridges.
-They rise approximately 1,000 m (3,300 ft), with tops about 2.5 km (1.5 miles) below sea level.
+They rise approximately 1,000 m (3,300 ft.), with tops about 2.5 km (1.5 miles) below sea level.
 Wave erosion reduces the island, and sea-floor spreading causes the guyot to be further submerged.

 Related categories GEOGRAPHY

 • GEOLOGY AND PLANETARY SCIENCE

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact